GoogleCloudPlatform/solutions-builder/CONTRIBUTING.md

-# Contributing to Solutions Template
+# Contributing to Solutions Builder

-This doc explains the development workflow to get started contributing to **Solutions Template**.
+This doc explains the development workflow to get started contributing to **Solutions Builder**.

 If you are looking for the general development guide for the generated code from this template, please refer to [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md)

 ## Bug Reports

-If you encounter any issues or bugs, please [file a new Github Issue](https://github.com/GoogleCloudPlatform/solutions-template/issues/new).
+If you encounter any issues or bugs, please [file a new Github Issue](https://github.com/GoogleCloudPlatform/solutions-builder/issues/new).

 - The Google team will triage the issues and will reply to your issues shortly.